 The United States is gorgeous, from sea to shining sea.
-I love being from such a huge and varied country with all kinds of different landscapes, cultures, and sights.
-If I spent my lifetime only exploring the States, I’d have so much variety it would still feel like I’d traveled far and wide.
+I love being from such a huge and varied country with all kinds of landscapes, cultures, and sights.

-These are some of my favorites in the USA, plus the advice of several other solo female travelers to get you started:
+Here are some of my favorite places for solo female travel in the USA, plus the advice of several other solo women travelers to get you started:

 -READ MORE-